demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-current-serial-configuration-number-of-bastion

 ***
 Get current serial configuration number of the Bastion.
-This number can be used to know if the Bastion configuration was changed.
+This number can be used to know if the Bastion configuration was changed

 #### Base Command